tock/tock/doc/reference/trd101-time.md

 Note that Tock's concurrency model means interrupt bottom halves can be delayed until the current bottom half (or syscall invocation) completes.
-This means that an overflow callback can seem to occur *after* an overlow.
+This means that an overflow callback can seem to occur *after* an overflow.
 For example, suppose there is an 8-bit counter.
 The following execution is possible:

   1. Client code calls Time::now, which returns 250.